vmware/container-service-extension/docs/cse3_0/CLUSTER_MANAGEMENT.md

 | `vcd cse node delete CLUSTER_NAME NODE_NAME`                         | No               | Yes                 | Delete nodes from a cluster.                                               |

 <a name="cse30_cli_changes"></a>
-CSE 3.0 brings in below changes in CLI
+CSE 3.0 introduces few of the below changes in CLI
 1. CLI is smart enough to display the most relevant commands and command options based on the API version with which the CSE server is running.
-This intelligence will only be enabled when the user logs into the environment using “vcd login” command.
-For example: `vcd cse cluster apply` is displayed only if CSE server is running at api version >= 35.
+This intelligence will only be enabled when the user logs into the environment using `vcd login` command.
+For example: `vcd cse cluster apply` is displayed only if CSE server is running at api version >= 35.0.
+Refer [what commands are available for what CSE versions?](TROUBLESHOOTING.html#cmds-per-cse) for more details.
 2. One can use CLI to deploy Tkg Clusters even without CSE server installed.
 CLI directly communicates with the Cloud Director to manage Tanzu Kubernetes clusters.
 3. Node commands have been deprecated for CSE 3.0.
-All of the node management (or) resize operations can be done through “vcd cse cluster apply” command in CSE 3.0.
-Node commands continue to exist if CSE server is running with vCD API version <= 34.0
+All of the node management (or) resize operations can be done through `vcd cse cluster apply` command in CSE 3.0.
+Node commands continue to be operational if CSE server is running with vCD API version <= 34.0
-4. New command has been added for NFS deletion - “vcd cse cluster delete-nfs "
+4. New command has been added for NFS deletion: `vcd cse cluster delete-nfs`
-5. Separate command group for Ent-PKS - “vcd cse pks –help”
+5. Separate command group for Ent-PKS: `vcd cse pks –help`

 For CSE versions < 3.0, by default, CSE Client will display the task progress until the task finishes or fails.
 The `--no-wait` flag can be used to skip waiting on the